Biola University: Student organizations

-Biola has over 40 student organizations and clubs.
+Biola has over 40 student organizations and clubs including 25 Academic and Career Clubs, 9 Cultural Heritage Clubs, 5 Performance and Publishing Clubs, 10 Political and Social Cause Clubs, 13 Recreation and Sports Clubs, 17 Shared Interest and Community Building Clubs, and 3 Other Student Groups.

-In May 2012, an underground LGBTQ community, calling themselves the Biola Queer Underground, launched a website in support of promoting dialogue and reconsideration of Biola's expulsion policy regarding homosexual behavior.
-The covert group requested to be accepted as a facet of diversity within the campus, declaring that, despite traditional church teaching on homosexuality, they held similar Christian beliefs and values to the university.
-The website garnered national attention from the mainstream media.
-The Biola administration released a formal statement on their conservative Christian views on human sexuality shortly afterwards.
-Since 2013, The Dwelling, a university-sanctioned LGBTQ organization, has been established.
-It seeks to support LGBTQ students without endorsing same-sex marriage and related policies.
+Biola also has a Student Government Association (SGA) with both hired and student elected positions.

 Athletics

 The Biola athletic teams are called the Eagles.
 The university is a member of the Division II level of the National Collegiate Athletic Association (NCAA), primarily competing in the Pacific West Conference (PacWest) since the 2017–18 academic year; while its men's and women's swimming & diving teams compete in the Pacific Collegiate Swim and Dive Conference (PCSC).
 They were also a member of the National Christian College Athletic Association (NCCAA), primarily competing as an independent in the West Region of the Division I level.
 The Eagles previously competed in the Golden State Athletic Conference (GSAC) of the National Association of Intercollegiate Athletics (NAIA) from 1994–95 to 2016–17.

 Biola competes in 18 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, soccer, swimming, tennis, track & field and water polo; while women's sports include basketball, cross country, golf, soccer, softball, swimming, tennis, track & field, volleyball and water polo.
 Former sports included men's golf and men's wrestling.